-This beach is primarily designed for relaxation.
+This beach is for relaxation.
 It comprises colorful rocks, bubbling springs, and overlooks the clear blue sea.

 What’s more?
-Sun lounge rental and casual dining services are provided.
+Sun lounge rental and casual dining services are available.

 Remotely located at the western part of the island of Milos, this beach is a great getaway.
 Its most outstanding niche is its remoteness.

-It is also accessible by virtue of being not so far from Plaka.
+It is also accessible by being not so far from Plaka.

 Delfinia Boat Tours

-The Deilfinia Boat Tours are a good choice.
+The Deilfinia Boat Tours are the right choice.

 Melian Boutique Hotel & Spa

-Relaxing needs not necessarily be held outdoors; not especially if you have some money to spend.
+Relaxing needs not necessarily to be outdoors; not especially if you have some money to spend.